gideonite/shorturl/README.md

 ### TODO:

-* Do something better than keeping data in memory (which will disappear when the application crashes)
+* Do something better than keeping data in memory.
 * More robust infrastructure for users, i.e. sessions.
 * click data visualization
 * realtime click data visualization